Russia economic funk ripples out through ex-Soviet states

-LONDON/ALMATY (Reuters) - Farangees Islomova is worried.
-Her husband, who labors on a construction site in Moscow’s Schelkovo suburb, usually sends 15,000 rubles home to Tajikistan every month.
+LONDON/ALMATY Aug 20 (Reuters) - Farangees Islomova is worried.
+Her husband, who labours on a construction site in Moscow’s Schelkovo suburb, usually sends 15,000 roubles home to Tajikistan every month.
 But in July he sent her just two-thirds of that.

 “My husband says they haven’t started a new building yet.
 He had wanted his younger brother to join him in Moscow...but recently he called and said: ‘The master says he won’t take any new workers and there will be lay-offs’”, said Islomova, a 36 year-old mother of three, whose family relies on the money her husband sends from Russia.